Need a Civil Law lawyer in NT?

 These include:

-• completing a condition report at commencement of tenancy
+• completing a condition report at the commencement of the tenancy

 • keeping records of rent payments